Test Coupons & Witness Boards

 • Verify coverage and edge definition under UV inspection.

-• Capture evidence before and after process adjustments
+• Capture evidence before and after process adjustments.

 What are test coupons and witness boards?

-• Witness boards – scrap, surrogate or representative PCBs that run with the job and β€œwitness” the real
+• Witness boards: scrap, surrogate or representative boards that run with the job and record the coating conditions experienced by that batch.

 Designing effective conformal coating test coupons

-• The same laminate, finish and soldermask as the main PCB.
+• The same laminate, finish and solder mask as the main PCB.

 • Representative pad sizes, track widths and gaps.